svarlet/Take5/README.md

 - [X] rework the model so that hands and players are stored in a unique map
 - [ ] document all errors of the Model module
 - [ ] merge the start and deal functions (start should deal the cards)
-- [ ] clean up / refactor the tests of the Model module to fight duplication and improve readability
+- [X] clean up / refactor the tests of the Model module to fight duplication and improve readability
+- [ ] assess the benefits of using a Result monad for the return type of functions of the Model module